Navigation

 Click Add mapping:

-When you are done, click Activate:
+When you are done with the mapping, click Activate:

-Go back to External connections and click on Create a data integration:
+Go back to External connections and click on Create a data integration